The-Marcy-Lab-School-Code-Challenges/cc-01-loops/README.md

 ## Code Problems

-1. Write a function named `morningLogged` that console.logs the string "Good Morning".
+1. Write a function named `countToFifty` that console.logs all the integers from 1 to 50.

-2. Write a function named `iLoveCode` that returns the string "I love code challenges".
-3. Write a function named `loggingTwice` that console.logs the string "one" and on the next line, console.logs the string "two".
-4. Write a function named `noStep` that console.logs the string "one" and returns the the string "two", then, after the return, console.logs the string "step".
+2. Write a function named `countFromOne` that takes in an integer argument, and console.logs all the integers from 1 up to the given integer.

-5. Write a function named `isPrime` that takes in an integer argument, and console.logs if the integer is a prime number.
+3. Write a function named `isPrime` that takes in an integer argument, and console.logs if the integer is a prime number.
 Examples:
 ```
 isPrime(17) // logs true